kavyatrivedi10/aiml-sem5/README.md

 ### Searching the VectorDB

-The three type of insights generated in the previous step are combined to generate a query to be used for searching in pinecone.
+The three type of insights generated in the previous step are combined to generate a query to be used for searching in PostgreSQL.

 - ### Step 4

   - Processing Insights
-    - **Problem** : We need to process K-V pairs from insights to form a usable search query for pinecone
+    - **Problem** : We need to process K-V pairs from insights to form a usable search query for PostgreSQL
-    - **Solution** : We combine the K-V pairs from the insights to generate search query & filters for pinecone, later converted to embeddings for searching.
+    - **Solution** : We combine the K-V pairs from the insights to generate search query & filters for PostgreSQL, later converted to embeddings for searching.

 - ### Step 5

   - Searching in Database:
     - **Problem** : Searching our database to find matching outfits for user query.
-    - **Solution** : We upsert vector embeddings for both text & images of our dataset to Pinecone.
-Embedding generated from query is searched on Pinecone.
+    - **Solution** : We upsert vector embeddings for both text & images of our dataset to PostgreSQL with pgvector extension.
+Embedding generated from query is searched on PostgreSQL.
 Now a multi modal search is performed ( CLIP – for image embeddings, BM25 – to generate text embeddings).

 - ### Step 6